 Incel: Men unable to find a romantic or sexual partner despite desiring one.

-Limiting Belief: A chronic, and untrue opinion one holds about themselves or about society that holds them back from emotional fulfillment, life success, and overall happiness.
+Limiting Belief: A chronic, and untrue opinion you hold about themselves or about society that holds them back from emotional fulfillment, life success, and overall happiness.

-Manosphere: A broad term that defines a collection of blogs, forums and other websites that advocate a positive, pro-male view of the world and male self improvement.
-The majority of Manosphere literature revolves around meeting women, while notable smaller subsets involve philosophy, fitness, and lifestyle.
+Manosphere: A broad term that defines a collection of blogs, forums, and other websites which (formerly) advocated a positive, pro-male view of the world and male self-improvement.
+The majority of Manosphere literature (formerly) revolved around meeting women, while notable smaller subsets involve philosophy, fitness, and lifestyle.

 MGTOW (Men Going Their Own Way): A subset of the manosphere that advocates avoiding serious relationships with women due to societal factors and focusing primarily on self-development.